Helsinki-NLP/shroom/index.md

 | **Unlabeled test set** | To be published (ETA Jan 10th) |
 | **Labeled test set** | To be published (ETA Feb 1st) |

+Participants can also download the scoring program [here](./scorer.py) for reference and developing their systems.

 #### Important dates

 This information is subject to change.